The top universities for law careers

 - Queen Mary University of London

-How much weight should you give to law degree league tables?
+How much weight should you give to UK law school league tables?

-League tables are a useful research tool as some universities are better for law than others – universities such as University College London (UCL), the London School of Economics and Political Science (LSE), King’s College London (KCL), Durham, Oxford and Cambridge appear regularly in top ten rankings of law courses.
+League tables are a useful research tool as some law schools are better than others – universities such as University College London (UCL), the London School of Economics and Political Science (LSE), King’s College London (KCL), Durham, Oxford and Cambridge appear regularly in top ten rankings of law courses.
 Attend one of these universities and you’re likely to receive a top-quality law degree education.

 Jackie Trench, graduate recruitment manager at solicitors' firm Clifford Chance LLP, explains how her firm uses university rankings: ‘We tend to look at the Times Higher Education UK University Rankings for comparative reasons – so we can notice trends for that university overall and also by subject – for law and for other traditional subjects that lend themselves to a career in law, such as history.’
 Jackie’s point about looking at overall rankings as well as subject rankings is valid: Queen Mary University is ranked seventh for law but 14th overall across all subjects in The Times rankings.
 Similarly, Essex is ranked ninth for law but 36th overall.
 They both have an excellent reputation for law, but don’t assume they are as prestigious for non-law subjects.
 You can search The Guardian rankings for any degree subject – it’s worth doing that as part of your research if you’re considering a non-law degree.